linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

 attributes at each column).
 Missing attributes can be given default values using the ``fill_values`` argument.

-There is also a convenent function to create or append to a loom file:
+There is also a convenient function to create or append to a loom file:

 .. code:: python